🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 Choose a target food

-Select ONE food close to an accepted food (same color, texture, or family).
+Select ONE food close to an accepted one (same colour, texture, or food group).

 3